MichaelDim02/Hvazard/README.md

 	python dm.py -d dictionary.txt -s 5	<- This removes all lines with 5 or less characters of the file dictionary.txt

+-s --short
+ This operation removes the lines with length greater/equal to the specified number.
+Example: python dm.py -d dictionary.txt -b 7     <- This removes all lines with 7 or more characters of the file dictionary.txt

 -d --dupli
  This operation removes duplicate lines.
 If a line appears more than once, it gets removed.
  This is done so no password is tried more than once, since it is a waste of time.
 Example: